3G/4G Router All-in-One Troubleshooting Guide

 Make sure the 3G/4G modem could work with a SIM card and provide the internet properly.

-- Unplug and plug again.
+- Unplug and plug the modem into the router again.

 We need to avoid the hardware detection issue, so please unplug the 3G/4G modem and check again.